MonikaSaradha/carmax-nps-profit-analysis/README.md

 ## Reproducibility

-This project was implemented using KNIME workflows.

-Due to the unavailability of the dataset, the analysis cannot be directly reproduced.
-However, the methodology can be applied to similar datasets.
+The analysis was performed using KNIME workflows.
+While the original dataset is not available, the methodology and insights can be applied to similar datasets.

 ---